dennyzhang/dennytest/kubernetes/k8s_label/README.md

 https://github.com/dennyzhang/dennytest/tree/master/k8s_etcd

 # Search Resource by labels
+In below, it will:

-Below will create 2 pv: pv1 and pv2.
+- Create 2 pv: pv1 and pv2.
 They are using two different labels: `app=label1` and `app=label2`.

-Then it will create two pvc, which uses the corresponding volumes by label.
+- Then create two pvc, which use the corresponding volume by labels.

 See more: [pv.yaml](https://github.com/dennyzhang/dennytest/blob/master/kubernetes/k8s_label/pv.yaml#L49-L51)